4eVJ/Rave/specifications/intro.md

 # Introduction

-It contains specifications of Rave.
+It contains the specifications of Rave.

 ## Lexical

-Lexical analysis splits the source code of the program into tokens for subsequent parsing.
+Lexical analysis splits the program's source code into tokens for subsequent parsing.

 The source text can be in the following encodings:
 - ASCII;